usds/erap-guidance/pages/service-design/fact-specific-proxies.md

 ---

 <p class="usa-intro">
-  It is important that the application process be as simple for renters as possible (within the program's guidelines) to ensure that renters in need are able to apply for assistance without getting deterred by documentation they might not have.
+  It is important that the application process be as simple for renters as possible, while staying within ERA program guidance, to ensure that renters in need are able to apply for assistance without getting deterred by documentation they might not have.
 </p>
 <p>
   To help accomplish these goals, Treasury has prepared these guidelines in conjunction with the <a href="https://usds.gov/">U. S. Digital Service</a> to help Emergency Rental Assistance (ERA) program grantees with developing fact-specific proxies for verifying applicant income, as described in <a href="https://home.treasury.gov/policy-issues/coronavirus/assistance-for-state-local-and-tribal-governments/emergency-rental-assistance-program/faqs#4">FAQ #4</a>.
+The use of a fact-specific proxy would allow a grantee to cross-reference household size and income against a proxy data source on the backend thus alleviating the onus on the applicant to provide income documentation.
 </p>

 ## An overview of developing a proxy